fbpx

 Foreign visitors can buy an International Wildcard membership.
 The WILDCARD often works out the cheapest compared to conservation fees!
 Internationals may only buy the ALL PARKS cluster, while South African residents can buy in the SANParks cluster.
 Let’s look at some practical examples:

-If you’re a local visiting the park for four days with your partner, daily conservation fees will cost you R 1760 for four days.
-Whereas if you buy a Wildcard for the SANParks Cluster that will give you access to 21 National Parks for a year from the day of purchase, this will cost you R 1 175.
+If you’re a local visiting the park for four days with your partner, daily conservation fees will cost you R 920 for four days.
+If you buy a Wildcard for the SANParks Cluster that will give you access to 21 National Parks for a year from the day of purchase, this will cost you R 1 230.

 Where can I buy a Wildcard?